cburik/pyspark-assignment/README.md

             * id: clientid number
             * btc_a: bitcoin address
             * cc_t: credit card type
 * `countries: list` list of countries to filter on.
 If empty, country filter is skipped.
-Default: empty list.
 * `rename: dict` dictionary of columns to rename.
 Default:

       {